 How to Make Faux Pottery Using Plaster

-Sending flowers is such a thoughtful gesture, don’t you think?
-But I never know what to do with the vase they come in.
-The glass flower vase is usually pretty blah at best, ugly at worst.
-It would be such a waste to throw it out though.
+Sending flowers is such a thoughtful gesture, but I never know what to do with the vase they come in.
+The glass vase is usually pretty blah at best and ugly at worst.
+It would be such a waste to just throw it out, though.

 Instead, you can do this easy upcycling project to turn a basic glass florist vase into a chic piece of pottery.